bbashmmakh/ALCFBeginnersGuide/aurora/01_compilers.md

 ### Running the code: [`01_example_sycl.sh`](examples/01_example_sycl.sh)

-Next this bash script can be used to submit a 2 node job with 8 ranks, 4 per node.
+Next this bash script can be used to submit a 1 node job with a 1 MPI rank.

 ```bash
 #!/bin/bash -l